Peanut butter tastes good with anything. #Truth

 These Peanut Butter Chocolate Shakeology Cups are a healthier take on those classic chocolate peanut butter cups — but without all the added sugars, fat, oil, and preservatives.

-These peanut butter chocolate cups are made with yummy ingredients like Chocolate Vegan Shakeology, dark chocolate morsels, and pumpkin puree.
+These peanut butter chocolate cups are made with yummy ingredients like Chocolate Plant-Based Vegan Shakeology, dark chocolate morsels, and pumpkin puree.

 Make these cups once and you’ll never go back!